 “Are you sure this is the right thing to do?”
 I was getting kind of nervous.
 I’d never been asked to eat a scroll before.
 All I could think of was the scroll that Ezekial had been instructed to eat.
 Was this like that?!

 “I just heard these words from Revelations 3 and 4, basically calling the church to wake up, and then it talks about the throne of God and the trumpets blasting, and going up higher,” Mercy was trying to explain, but she was speaking in what sounded like a riddle.
-In the background though, the song we were listening to on the radio begins blasting trumpets , and then talks about at the trumpets’ blast, freedom is sounding.
+In the background though, the song we were listening to on the radio began blasting trumpets in the background of the music, as the singer began to sing about how when the trumpets blast in, freedom is sounding.

 I just starred at Mercy.
 “Well, should we eat it?
 What does this mean?”

 She responded, “I don’t think it means what we think it means.”
-She hesitates with the weight of the decision at hand.
+She hesitated with the weight of the decision at hand.

 l just smiled and said, “Well, my friend.
 It doesn’t require a sacrifice.
 He’s already provided that.”